Welcome to the admissions guide for secondary and upper school place applications for September 2023.

 You can apply on our website

-Any applications received after 31 October 2021 will be considered as a late application.
+Any applications received after 31 October 2022 will be considered late applications.

 Transferring school early or late

-If you feel there are exceptional reasons why your child should be kept back a year (delayed admission) or transfer school a year early you may request this.
+If you feel there are exceptional reasons why your child should transfer school a year early or a year late, you may request this.

 This is an important decision and a number of factors need to be taken into consideration.

-You must still make an on-time school place application but may apply for your child’s admission to be delayed or for them to transfer school a year early at the same time.
+You must still make an on-time school place application but may apply for your child’s admission to be delayed or for them to transfer schools a year early at the same time.